The Lowdown on Boxing Fitness & Our Signature Boxing Class in Denver

 Boxing has a hidden benefit of stress reduction.
 Have you ever tried hitting a pillow when you were angry?
 Hitting your own boxing bag as hard as you want is a great way to get out all those toxic negative emotions.
 That’s why a lot of people like to go to their boxing fitness class after work.
 It helps them let go of negative feelings from their workday and transition to an enjoyable evening with their families.
 Other forms of cardio exercise, like running, can also relieve stress but boxing fitness is particularly good at it seeing as you get to whale on your own punching bag as hard as you want while imagining that it’s your boss’ face….just kidding, just kidding.

 Boxing is a skill-based form of cardio exercise – that is, you are learning a skill when you participate in a boxing fitness class.
 That skill is, of course, boxing and, more generally, martial arts.
 Boxing in turn will help you be more adept at defending yourself if the need ever arises.
 This is one reason that boxing is such a great workout choice for women in particular.
-Worth The Fight is co-founded by two women -who also happen to be gay and one of whom is BIPOC – we are the spanking definition of a box-checking business (I think this post is going to blow away all our others in terms of ROFL emojis….I’m sorry, I just can’t help myself.)
+Worth The Fight is co-founded by two women -who also happen to be gay and one of whom is BIPOC (yep, we check all the boxes).

 Okay, back on track.
 One of the reasons we chose boxing fitness for our Denver fitness studio is because, as women, we know how important it is to have self-defense skills.
 That’s another reason boxing is superior to running or spin.
 We are amazed at how quickly people pick up boxing – beginners learn in a snap.
 We came up with a special form of programming to help beginners learn longer combinations by breaking them up into pieces.
 So if you are a beginner boxer in Denver, never fear.
 Worth The Fight is here to help you learn boxing in a snap.